 The program is designed to provide Navigators with a full spectrum of practical apprenticeship knowledge that is transferable to new or enhanced apprenticeship-focused roles, both within and outside their organizations.
 Navigators gain first-hand experience as an apprentice, and are provided with tools for engaging and partnering with the many stakeholders needed to make apprenticeship programs succeed.
 Candidates for the program include those who currently serve or aspire to serve as apprenticeship coordinators, business services representatives, job developers, education coordinators, non-profit and community-based organization leaders, and union representatives.

-KDP has completed three Navigator cohorts to date.
-A fourth cohort is in progress and a fifth is expected to begin in mid-2023.
-A total of 78 Navigator apprentices have been enrolled in the first four cohorts (2018-2022).
+KDP has completed four Navigator cohorts to date., and a fifth cohort is in progress.
+More than 100 apprentices have been enrolled in the first five cohorts (2018-2023).

 All applicants must be employed full-time by an employer who will help facilitate the apprentice’s OJT.
-Candidates may apply for advanced placement.
 There is no charge for participation.
 Space is limited.

 Graduates of the Navigator program become members of the Keystone Apprenticeship Alliance, the programmatic capstone and central long-term outcome of the RA Navigator program.
 The KAA is a network of intermediaries able to assist unions and employers to expand apprenticeship programs into new occupations and industries.
-It was borne out of the clear need for continuing networking and conversation between Navigators that emerged from the transition from in-person to virtual meetings during the pandemic.
+It was borne out of the clear need for continuing networking and conversation between Navigators as they continue their apprenticeship work.
 The community of practice provides a platform for ongoing conversation, collaboration, and the sharing of best practices and resources around apprenticeship.

 Currently 52 out of 67 counties (78%) have Navigator coverage.